Securing an £831,000 fund to buy a pharmacy

 In this case, our client had a very clear need.
 He wanted the highest possible Loan to Value (LTV) funding to keep his own contribution as small as possible.

-This can be a particular challenge as most lenders have set the levels of LTV that they will offer, and most will offer less than 80%.
+This can be a particular challenge as most lenders have set the levels of LTV that they will offer, and most will offer on average around 80% - but we often achieve much higher (up to 95%) due to our expertise and strong relationships with the specialist Healthcare Teams at major High Street lenders.

 We have a specialist team working to provide solutions for the pharmaceutical sector, and we set out to provide the answers that others could not.